Our Department is home to world-class research facilities, benefiting our researchers, students and collaborators.

 Data analysis techniques already well-used within SCEAS include data integration, multivariate analysis and chemometrics.
 Multiscale modelling is also widely used, such as computational fluid dynamics and molecular dynamics.

 The School enjoys the use of an extensive range of other important facilities and maintains a strong presence in a number of research centres and institutes.

 Electron Microscopy Centre

-The Electron Microscopy Centre houses a suite of 20 electron microscopes, comprising 12 scanning electron microscopes (SEMs), two dual beam focused ion beam microscopes (including one plasma focused ion beam) and five transmission electron microscopes.
-Atomic resolution imaging and simultaneous chemical mapping are achievable with the FEI Titan G2 80-200 scanning transmission electron microscope (S/TEM) with ChemiSTEM™ technology, the first of its kind in the UK.
+The Electron Microscopy Centre houses a suite of 22 electron microscopes, comprising 13 scanning electron microscopes, four dual beam focused ion beam microscopes (including one plasma focused ion beam) and five transmission electron microscopes.
+Atomic resolution imaging and simultaneous chemical mapping are achievable with the FEI Titan G2 80-200 scanning transmission electron microscope and the centre also boasts a full suite of environmental cell and in situ testing capabilities.